tudelft3d/City4CFD/README.md

 ```
 You can speed up compilation by typing *make -j $numcores* where *$numcores* is the number of threads you can spare for compilation.

+### Docker
+We offer built [Docker](https://www.docker.com/) images for every release, available at the [Docker Hub](https://hub.docker.com/r/tudelft3d/city4cfd).
+Running the docker script for the first time will pull the docker image from the Docker Hub repository.

 ## Getting started

 The folder *examples* contains example datasets you can run for your first reconstruction.
 You can run your first reconstruction from the `/examples/TUD_Campus` folder by typing: